EyalAr/compute-dashboard-backend/README.md

 Bear in mind that new mocks are generated **for each request**, so whilst requests with pagination still work, they would not be consistent.

+## Testing

+All unit tests are run with Mocha.

+Code coverage is reported to the console and to `./.nyc_output`.

+CircleCI automatically runs tests on every commit (when pushed to Github).

+For E2E tests see [compute-dashboard-e2e](https://github.com/EyalAr/compute-dashboard-e2e)
+project.

+Run tests with `npm run test`.